If you can't find the answer you are looking for, please feel free to contact us.

 What does QATSIF stand for?

 The Queensland Aboriginal and Torres Strait Islander Foundation.
-It is a not-for-profit organisation which aims to support Year 11 and 12 Aboriginal and Torres Strait Islander students to complete their QCE (Queensland Certificate of Education).
+It is a perpetual charitable trust which aims to support Year 11 and 12 Aboriginal and Torres Strait Islander students to complete their QCE (Queensland Certificate of Education).

 How is QATSIF administered?